List of automobiles notable for negative reception: Cadillac V8-6-4 (1981)

 For the 1981 model year only, Cadillac offered a feature on its V8 engine called the V8-6-4.
 On this engine, up to four cylinders could be deactivated while cruising to save fuel.
-However, the system suffered from numerous drivability issues as the computer technology at the time couldn't deactivate/reactivate the cylinders fast enough.
-Many owners got fed up with the engine's poor performance and had the system disabled by mechanics.
+However, the system suffered from numerous drivability issues as the computer technology at the time could not deactivate/reactivate the cylinders fast enough.
+Many owners were frustrated by the engine's poor performance and had the system disabled by mechanics.
 Including the engine in Automotive Atrocities!
 The Cars We Love to Hate, Eric Peters called the V8-6-4 "one of the best ideas gone horribly wrong to ever reach production" and it was "the last thing a by-now-reeling Cadillac needed on top of the still-festering diesel imbroglio."

-The V8-6-4 is also included in Time magazine's "50 Worst Cars of All Time", where Dan Neil described it as the "Titanic of engine programs".
+The V8-6-4 is included in Time magazine's "50 Worst Cars of All Time", where Dan Neil described it as the "Titanic of engine programs".
 He continued, "The cars jerked, bucked, stalled, made rude noises, and generally misbehaved until wild-eyed owners took the cars to have the system disconnected.
 For some it was the last time they ever saw the inside of a Cadillac dealership."
 Popular Mechanics included the V8-6-4 Cadillacs on its list "10 Cars that Damaged GM's Reputation", describing it as "one more half-developed, cynically marketed technology that GM just couldn't make work."
 Today, cylinder deactivation systems, also known as a fuel management system, are a common feature on large-engined automobiles, including many produced by General Motors.